 - Water and Sanitation for Development – you will leave with the knowledge needed for the planning, implementation and management of sustainable water supply, sanitation and hygiene projects in low-income countries.

-8 reasons to study Water with us
+8 reasons to study sustainable water futures with us

 2 – Innovative teaching

-Taught by internationally-leading academics as well as industry practitioners, you will benefit from our innovative teaching practices, including 'flipped classrooms'' (a type of blended learning) and student-led exercises.
+Taught by internationally-leading academics as well as industry practitioners, you will benefit from our innovative teaching practices, including 'flipped classrooms' (a type of blended learning) and student-led exercises.

-3 - Management skills
+5 – Management skills

 Built around an integrated skills programme that provides you with comprehensive training in project management, commercial (or business) awareness, and effective communication.

-4 - Transferable skills
+6 – Transferable skills

-Through structured course activities, you will gain a range of competences which will significantly improve your skill set and employability.
+You will gain a range of competences which will significantly improve your skill set and employability.
 These include synthesising evidence, problem solving, technical writing and independent learning.

-5 - Networking opportunities
+7 – Networking opportunities

 8 – Flexible learning